Is Riding a Mountain Bike on the Road Bad for Your Bike and Safety?

 Additionally, mountain bikes feature a more upright seating position and raised handlebars than road bikes.
 This design may feel comfortable on rough terrains but could cause discomfort and even injuries when riding on long, flat stretches of paved roads.
 Cyclists may experience pain and numbness on their wrists, elbows, and neck due to the awkward position of their hands and shoulders on the raised handlebars.
 Furthermore, using mountain bikes on busy roads with high traffic can be hazardous as their bulky frames and wider tires may obstruct other road users, making it difficult to maneuver around tight spaces.

-You may also like: How to Perfectly Adjust Your Rear V-Brakes on Your Mountain Bike
+You may also like: How to Perfectly Hit Jumps on a Mountain Bike for an Adrenaline-Fueled Ride

 Best practices for using a mountain bike on the road